alby13/mouse-clickz/README.md

 I recommend running it in Command Prompt.
 This program was designed for Windows 11, but should work on anything.

+Windows version closes to hidden taskbar icons and then right clicking on the program there can close it.
+Linux Version has this function removed to allow it to close like normal, closing the window.

 # Usage:

 Run the program and click on the system tray icon to view the current click counts